 After the student is admitted to ECCU, they will receive a Student Enrollment Agreement which sets out the rights, responsibilities, tuition/ refunds and expectations of the student and the University.
 Registration for the first term is included in the enrollment agreement.
 After the student returns the signed enrollment agreement, they will be issues a login for MyECCU.
-Prior to the first day of class the student will be sent an additional login for Aspen/Academia.
 An example student enrollment agreement may be found on the website at: www.eccu.edu